SimonWicks1/SimonWicks1.github.io/_pages/about.md

   - /about.html

 ---
 Hi, welcome to my personal website!
-I am currently a second-year M.Phil. student in Robotics and Autonomous Systems at the Hong Kong University of Science and Technology (Guangzhou) under the supervision of <a href="https://personal.hkust-gz.edu.cn/junma/people-page.html">Prof. Jun MA</a>.
-I hold a Bachelor's degree in Electronic and Information Engineering from Harbin Institute of Technology (Shenzhen).
+I am currently a visiting student at the <a href="https://www.epfl.ch/labs/sycamore/">Sycamore lab</a> at EPFL and part of the <a href="https://nccr-automation.ch/">NCCR Automation</a>.
+Concurrently, I am a second-year M.Phil. student in Robotics and Autonomous Systems at the Hong Kong University of Science and Technology (Guangzhou) under the supervision of <a href="https://personal.hkust-gz.edu.cn/junma/people-page.html">Prof. Jun MA</a>.
+I hold a Bachelor's degree in Electronic and Information Engineering from the Harbin Institute of Technology (Shenzhen).

 <b>I am currently seeking PhD opportunities that align with my research interests in 2025, with the goal of continuing my studies and making meaningful contributions to the field.</b>